-The Front of National Organizations against Corruption (FONAC)’s mission is to fight corruption in all its forms, including misappropriation of public funds, illicit infringement, trading in influence, forgery and forgery, impunity and all practices contrary to good faith.
-Its activities include identifying and denouncing corruption and economic and financial offenses and following up files transmitted to law enforcement.
+The Front of National Organizations against Corruption (FONAC)’s mission is to fight corruption in all its forms, including misappropriation of public funds, illicit infringement, trading in influence, forgery, impunity and all practices contrary to good faith.
+Its activities include identifying and denouncing corruption and economic and financial offenses and following up cases transmitted to the law enforcement.

 - Contact person and title (if known): Not available

 - Address: Building CHITOU WASSI, Avene Delorme, Carre 003, 08 BP 07 69 Cotonou, Dem.
 Of Benin